Mary Frances Pate, Chair

-Pate is an associate professor at the University of Portland School of Nursing in Oregon.
-She previously was an associate professor at the University of Alabama (UA), Birmingham, School of Nursing from 2009-2011.
-Prior to the UA position, she was an assistant professor at the Oregon Health & Science University School of Nursing in Portland.
+Pate is an assistant professor at East Carolina University College of Nursing, Greenville, North Carolina.
+She was previously an associate professor at University of Portland School of Nursing in Oregon from 2012-2014 and an associate professor at University of Alabama at Birmingham (UAB) School of Nursing from 2009-2011.
+Before the UAB position, she was an assistant professor at Oregon Health & Science University School of Nursing in Portland.

-Before holding teaching positions at the graduate level, she was a clinical nurse specialist in the pediatric intensive care unit at Oregon Health & Science University from 2000 to 2005 and at Children’s Hospital of Alabama, Birmingham, from 1993 to 2000.
-She began her nursing career as a registered nurse in the Birmingham area.
+Before holding teaching positions at the graduate level, she was a clinical nurse specialist in the pediatric ICU at Oregon Health & Science University from 2000-2005 and at Children’s Hospital of Alabama, Birmingham, from 1993-2000.
+She began her nursing career as an RN in the Birmingham area.

-A member of numerous AACN volunteer committees, she sat on the Healthy Work Environment Work Group in 2006-2007, NTI Program Planning Committee in 2003-2004 — chairing that same group in 2007-2008 — and Board Advisory Team from 2001-2003.
+A member of numerous AACN volunteer committees, she sat on the Healthy Work Environment Work Group in 2006-2007, NTI Program Planning Committee in 2003-2004, chairing that same group in 2007-2008, and the Board Advisory Team from 2001-2003.
 She has been an active member of AACN’s Greater Portland and Greater Birmingham chapters.

-She continues to serve on the editorial board of the peer-reviewed journal AACN Advanced Critical Care, a position she’s held since 2004.
-She also is pediatric department editor for AACN Advanced Critical Care and was a contributing editor to the pediatric column in AACN’s Critical Care Nurse, from 2009 to 2012.
+She served on the editorial board of AACN Advanced Critical Care from 2004-2014 and was pediatric department editor from 2007-2014.
+She was also a contributing editor to the pediatric column in Critical Care Nurse from 2009-2012.

-Her published work includes multiple articles in nursing literature, many about pediatric intensive care.
+Her published work comprises many nursing articles, including pediatric intensive care.
 Most recently, she authored “Nursing Leadership: From the Bedside to the Boardroom” and co-authored “Providing Adult and Pediatric Care in the Same Unit: Multiple Considerations” in AACN Advanced Critical Care.

-A frequent presenter on nursing topics, Pate recently spoke on the value of certification at the nurse residency graduation at Legacy Health Systems in Portland.
-She also presented on “Where Worlds Collide: Children in the Adult Intensive Care Unit” at the 2012 Annual Critical Care Symposium sponsored by AACN’s Greater Portland Chapter and “It Takes a Village: The CNS Student, Faculty and Preceptor Partnership” at the 2nd Annual Society of Clinical Nurse Specialist Educators Conference, Lexington, Ky., in 2012.
+A frequent presenter on nursing topics, Pate spoke on the value of certification at the nurse residency graduation at Legacy Health System in Portland.
+She also presented “Where Worlds Collide: Children in the Adult Intensive Care Unit” at the 2012 Annual Critical Care Symposium sponsored by AACN’s Greater Portland Chapter and “It Takes a Village: The CNS Student, Faculty and Preceptor Partnership” at the 2nd Annual Society of Clinical Nurse Specialist Educators Conference, Lexington, Kentucky, in 2012.

-A member of the Sigma Theta Tau International Honor Society of Nursing, Pate has earned several prestigious awards, including the Nurse Luminary Recognition Award from the American Nurses Association.
+A member of Sigma Theta Tau International Honor Society of Nursing, she has earned several prestigious awards, including the Nurse Luminary Recognition Award from the American Nurses Association.